-Continuous assessment (designed EC) will have a weight of 30% in the final mark, and will include the lab mark (20%, designed ECL) and the class mark (10%, designed ECA).
+Continuous assessment (denoted EC) will have a weight of 30% in the final mark, and will include the lab mark (20%, denoted ECL) and the class mark (10%, denoted ECA).

 The mark ECA will be evaluated by means of tests on the topics covered in the lectures.